Yelp/mrjob/docs/protocols.rst

 ----
 .. py:class:: JSONProtocol

    Encode ``(key, value)`` as two JSONs separated by a tab.

    **This is the default protocol used by jobs to write output and communicate between steps.**

-    This is an alias for :py:class:`UltraJSONProtocol` if :py:mod:`ujson` is installed, :py:class:`SimpleJSONProtocol` if :py:mod:`simplejson`
+   This is an alias for the first one of :py:class:`UltraJSONProtocol`, :py:class:`RapidJSONProtocol`, :py:class:`SimpleJSONProtocol`, or :py:class:`StandardJSONProtocol` for which the underlying library is available.
-    is installed and :py:mod:`ujson` is not and :py:class:`StandardJSONProtocol` if neither is installed.

 .. autoclass:: UltraJSONProtocol
+.. autoclass:: RapidJSONProtocol
 .. autoclass:: SimpleJSONProtocol
 .. autoclass:: StandardJSONProtocol